zehnm/aoostar-rs/doc/sensor_mode4_pointer.md

 # Sensor Mode 4 Pointer

-A pointer sensor rotates an image at a certain angle calculated from the current sensor value and overlays it on the panel.
+A pointer sensor rotates an image at a certain angle calculated from the current sensor value and alpha-blends it with the panel image.

 Sensor configuration fields:
 - `mode`: 4 (for pointer)